PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 ### There's more

+Let's explore asynchronous I/O.

 #### Asynchronous file operations

 Suppose we wanted some sort of feedback, to show that the process was doing something.

 We could use an interval to write a dot to `process.stdout` every 10 milliseconds.

-If we and add the following to top of the file:
+If we add the following to top of the file:

 ```js
 setInterval(() => process.stdout.write('.'), 10).unref()